jumpnow/jumpnowtek-site/_posts/2015-12-04-Raspberry-Pi-Systems-with-Yocto.md

 Perl `5.22` and Python `2.7.9` each with a number of modules is included.

+[omxplayer][omxplayer] for playing video and audio files from the command line.

 ### Ubuntu Workstation Setup

 I have been using *Ubuntu 15.04* and *15.10* 64-bit workstations to build these systems.